 Reporting About Your Project

-If you finished your project or have expended all of your funding, now is the time to reflect on the project and lessons learned by completing a funding report.
+If you finished your project or have expended all of your funding, now is the time to reflect on the project and lessons learned.

 ALL grantees are required to submit a brief narrative report within 30 days of the end of grant period, describing outcomes, successes and lessons learned.
 Images are also required, and may be posted on the OCE website or used in promotional material.
 These reports allow our office to document outcomes from MICA-sponsored projects and share any best practices learned with members of the MICA community.
 Furthermore, information provided will be shared with funders so that MICA can continue to provide funding for future community-engaged projects lead by students, faculty, and staff.